-For all sites who returned questionnaires, data on the house value and lot size were extracted from the Travis County Appraisal District tax database.
+Information on the house value and lot size were extracted from the Travis County Appraisal District tax database for all sites that returned questionnaires.
 To extract tax data, each site had to be manually located in the computer record system.
-This cost of data extraction limited the collection of tax records to sites that returned questionnaires.
+This cost of manual data extraction limited the collection of tax records to sites that returned questionnaires.
 For other sites in the landscape sample, the study team coded the relative affluence of house values based on geographic location.
 It was assumed that geographic location in Austin provided similar information as tax house value.